lukewhyte/hellaLightBox/README.md

 hellaLightBox.js
 ===================

-A lightweight lightbox jQuery plugin that centers and displays any element – and children of that element – that you pass to it as a jQuery selector.
+A hella lightweight lightbox jQuery plugin that centers and displays any element – and children of that element – that you pass to it as a jQuery selector.

 **Accepted parameters:**